arnaudporet/konect/readme.md

 konect handles networks encoded in the sif file format (see below): the provided master network must be encoded in the sif file format.

-Together with the master network encoded in a sif file, konect requires the nodes to connect be listed in txt files (see below).
+Together with the master network encoded in a sif file, konect requires the nodes to connect be listed in csv files (see below).

 ## The sif file format